karannb/DL_Group3-rank-n-contrast/README.md

 ```
 #### Known issues -
 1. You might not be able to download all PyG dependencies, on a higher python version (> 3.9.19), especially the ones that have a ~cu117~ at the end, **all** experiments can be reproduced without those libraries so feel free to remove them!

+### Thanks
+- [kaiwenzha/Rank-N-Contrast](https://github.com/kaiwenzha/Rank-N-Contrast): Repository code helped in the reproducibility section.
+- [AgeDB](https://ibug.doc.ic.ac.uk/resources/agedb/): Dataset used for CV task in the reproducibility section.
+- [ESOL](https://pubs.acs.org/doi/10.1021/ci034243x): Dataset used for GNN task in the extension on the reproduction.